dnstech/dojo-coloring/CHALLENGES.md

 }
 ```

 You will need to implement the `Solution.ts` methods for the following challenges, using the `color()` function.
 This function accept a `row` and a `col`, which denotes a cell on the board, and an optional `fillColor`.
-It will color a cell using a predefined list of colors.
+If you don't pass any `fillColor` it will use a random one, if you pass a number it will make sure that same number will be matched to same color.
+As the name says, the function will color a cell.

 It will return `true` if the coloring was successful and `false` otherwise.

 It runs synchronously in the current event loop.
-So, give it a bit of time to draw the cell if tou want to see the action.
+So, give it a bit of time to draw the cell if you want to see the action.

 ## Itermediate challenge
 For anyone who has got the project up an running.
 Here's a challenge for you: Can you color a cell on the board by mouse?
 I.e. click on a cell will color it